Laufire/ec/docs/design.rst

 * Custom types.

-* Suppling args are more interative.
+* Supplying args are more interative.

 Notes
 ------